kubevault/prometheus-exporter/docs/concepts/vault-server-crds/vaultserver.md

 ## What is VaultServer

-A `VaultServer` is a Kubernetes `CustomResourceDefinition`(CRD) which is used to deploy the Vault server on the Kubernetes cluster in a Kubernetes native way.
+A `VaultServer` is a Kubernetes `CustomResourceDefinition` (CRD) which is used to deploy a HashiCorp Vault server on Kubernetes clusters in a Kubernetes native way.

-When a `VaultServer` is created, the KubeVault operator will deploy the Vault server and create necessary Kubernetes resources required for Vault.
+When a `VaultServer` is created, the KubeVault operator will deploy a Vault server and create necessary Kubernetes resources required for the Vault server.

 ![VaultServer CRD](/docs/images/concepts/vault_server.svg)